-The Town continued to grow and develop throughout the 20th century, retaining its agricultural character while concurrently seeing the emergence of a few scattered residential sub-divisions.
-The increasing influence of growing urban areas, including the Cities of Whitewater, Janesville, and Madison, and the completion of the U.S. Interstate system in the 1960's, all contributed to growth and development in the Town.
-These factors and other additional factors will contribute to the Town's future growth and development.
+The Town continued to grow and develop throughout the 20th century, retaining its agricultural character while concurrently seeing the emergence of scattered residential subdivisions and commercial development in Newville and in close proximity to the City of Edgerton.
+The increasing influence of growing urban areas, including the Cities of Edgerton, Janesville, and Madison, and the completion of the U.S. Interstate system in the 1960's, all contributed to growth and development in the Town.
+These factors and other additional factors will contribute to the Town's future growth and development as well.